DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: INTRODUCTION

-There has been recent progress in methods for learning deep {\em generative models}.
-These models are trained on a distribution $p(X)$ of possibly complicated variables $X$ (such as images, point clouds or trajectories) and then can be queried to produce samples $x \sim p(X)$ at test time.
-In this paper, we use {\em diffusion models}~\cite{sohl2015deep, ho2020denoising} to represent distributions over continuous state and action parameters.
-We deploy them by making conditional sample queries in a sampling-based \tamp{} solver.
-These distributional models are critical for maintaining completeness: by predicting {\em diverse} samples, a \tamp{} solver is able to backtrack through choices of parameter values to find a globally satisfying set.
+We use learned generative models to represent distributions over continuous state and action parameters.
+Generative models are trained on a distribution $p(X)$ of possibly complicated variables $X$ (such as images, point clouds, or trajectories), and can be queried to produce samples $x \sim p(X)$ at test time.
+Specifically, we use {\em diffusion models}~\cite{sohl2015deep, ho2020denoising}, and issue conditional sample queries during inference.

-Learned samplers are particularly valuable in cases of increased partial observability, where the samplers are conditioned on an image or point cloud, from which it would not be viable for a human to deduce what action parameters would be appropriate.
-Learned models can enable the solution of a much broader range of problems than traditional engineered samplers.
+The flexibility in generative models is also valuable in cases of increased partial observability.
+Learned generative samplers can be conditioned directly on an image or point cloud.
+We apply diffusion models to point cloud observations with severe partial observability and show the generalizability through real-world verification.

+We propose to use diffusion models as samplers for \tamp{} under partial observability (\dimsam{}). \dimsam{} (Fig.~\ref{fig:teaser}) leverages both the flexibility of generative models in action parameter sampling and the joint searching and sampling capability of \tamp{} systems.
+The system searches for feasible task plans, with continuous values suggested by learned samplers.
+By composing these generative models using the \tamp{} framework, our system can solve a variety of multi-step manipulation problems under partial observability.

-\textbf{The contributions of this work are as follows:} \begin{enumerate} \item We use diffusion models as a generative representation of \tamp{} constraints in the form of samplers. \item We define these constraints on a latent embedding of object state, allowing them to be applied to previously unseen objects with no known models. \item These latent embeddings enable us to perform \tamp{} in a hybrid latent-engineered state space. \item We showcase our approach on articulated-object manipulation tasks that require multi-step reasoning. \end{enumerate}
+\textbf{The contributions of this work are as follows:} \begin{enumerate} \item We use diffusion models as a generative representation of TAMP constraints in the form of samplers.
+These learned models are composed through the \tamp{} framework, enabling simultaneous search over constraint structure and sampling on target distribution. \item We define these constraints on a latent embedding of object state, allowing them to be applied to previously unseen articulated objects with no known models. \item We showcase our approach on articulated object manipulation tasks that require multi-step reasoning and verify a learned sampler in the real world without finetuning. \end{enumerate}

-\section{RELATED WORK}
+\section{Related work}